How to Design a School Logo (A Practical Guide for Coaches, Admins, and Designers)

 Roll it out successfully: how to keep the school logo consistent

-Even a great logo can fail during rollout if the adoption plan isn’t considered.
-Communicate the new identity to administrators, coaches, teachers, and external partners who will print materials.
-Provide a simple “how to use it” sheet and make the correct assets easy to download.
-The goal is to reduce creative workarounds that lead to inconsistent versions.
+Even a great logo can fail at rollout.
+You need an adoption plan.
+Tell admins, coaches, teachers, and outside print partners about the new identity.
+Provide a simple "how to use it" sheet and make the correct assets easy to download.
+The goal is to stop creative workarounds.
+Workarounds cause inconsistent versions.

-Run a short transition period where old and new assets may coexist.
+Run a short transition period where old and new assets can coexist.
 Decide early how to handle uniforms, signage, and archived publications.
-For example, you might replace the logo on digital platforms first and plan physical updates over a semester.
-Schools are complex organizations - sequencing reduces disruption and keeps momentum.
+You might replace the logo on digital platforms first.
+Then plan physical updates over a semester.
+Schools are complex.
+Sequencing reduces disruption and keeps momentum.

-Finally, measure whether the logo is performing as intended.
-Track usage in common channels, check social profile consistency, and gather feedback from internal stakeholders.
-If the logo doesn’t work in practice - small-size readability, contrast on signage, legibility at distance - those are fixable problems, but only if you notice them early.
+Finally, measure whether the logo is working as intended.
+Track usage in common channels.
+Check social profile consistency.
+Gather feedback from stakeholders.
+If the logo doesn't work in practice, those are fixable problems.
+But only if you catch them early.

 Rollout checklist